 This may include information on managing any health conditions and detail support they may need to do this.
 It will state who must provide the support or deliver the service and by when.
 It may include information on diet, exercise, staying safe and when to go for sight, hearing, and dental checks.

-Speak to your GP to ask for your child to be added to the GP learning disability register.
-They can be added at any age.
-They will start receiving invitations for an annual health check after their 14th birthday.
+Speak to your GP to ask for your child to be added to the GP Learning Disability Register.
+They can be added at any age, but they will only start receiving invitations for an annual health check after their 14th birthday.

-If your child is over 16, they may need to ask for themselves, or if they are unable to make this decision, talk to their GP about making a ‘best interests’ decision using the Mental Capacity Act (2005), which should involve family carers.
+If your child is over 16, they may need to ask for themselves.
+If they are unable to make this decision, talk to their GP about making a ‘best interests’ decision using the Mental Capacity Act (2005), which should involve family carers.

 As well as detecting and treating health problems early, annual checks can make your young person more confident about attending GP appointments.
 It is a chance for the GP and practice staff to get to know them and their care needs better.